Anna Independent School District

-Anna Independent School District is a public school district based in Anna, Texas (USA).
+Anna Independent School District is a public school district based in Anna, Texas, United States.
 In addition to Anna, the district serves the census-designated place of Westminster.

 History

 Anna ISD's original colors were Blue and Gold until the 1950s, when TCU donated old uniforms to AHS.

 Upon the closure of Westminster ISD during the 1989–90 school year, students from Westminster were annexed into Anna and Van Alstyne ISDs.
 Conversely, prior to the 2004–05 school year, Melissa ISD only educated students through grade 8, so students in that district went to high school at either McKinney High School (before Fall 2000), McKinney North High School (after Fall 2000), or Anna High School.

 Due to the district's location along U.S. 75, it has outgrown several schools in its history.

 1895 - The current Administration Building opened as Anna High School.

 1973 - The northwest building of the current Anna Education Center (AEC) opened as a K–8 campus.

 1988 - The current Special Programs Center opened as Anna High School.

 1989 - Westminster Independent School District merged into Anna ISD on July 1, 1989.

 1994 - The southwest building of the current AEC opened as a K–5 campus.

 1995 - The southeast building, a gymnasium, of the current AEC opened for grades K–8.

 1996 - The northeast building of the current AEC opened housing PK and the PK–8 cafetorium.

 2000 - The current Slayter Creek Middle School opened as Anna High School.
 AMS moved to the 1988 facility, while Anna Elementary School took over the former middle school building.

 2005 - Joe K. Bryant Elementary opened as a 1−4 campus.
 PK-K and 5-6 stayed at the current AEC campus.

 2007 - Sue E. Rattan Elementary opened, with both elementary schools housing PK-5, closing AES.

 2011 - The current Anna High School opened as a 9−12 campus.
 AMS moved to 2000 campus and the Special Programs Center is created in its current home.

 2013 - The Early Childhood Center opened as a PK-K campus, with both elementary schools housing grades 1–5.